macktron/macktron.github.io/index.markdown

   </iframe>
 </div>

-The interactive chart overlays the average line in black with colored lines for each policy area.
+The interactive chart overlays the average rice index (black line), with colored lines for each policy area.
 Hovering over any point shows (Policy Area, Year, Rice).
-You can add or remove areas to compare their dynamics against the overall trend.
+You can add or remove areas to compare their dynamics against the overall trend by clicking on the policy name in the grey box.

 ### Underlying Drivers
-Over time all policy area lines weave around an “average” curve thus there’s no single area that always leads or always lags.
-Instead different combinations become more consensual at different moments.
+Over time, all policy area lines weave around an "average" curve thus there's no single area that always leads or always lags.
+Instead, different combinations become more consensual at different moments.

-* **Persistent downward drift in overall cohesion.** 📉 The “Average” line steadily slides from above-mid-range toward the lower half of the scale, indicating that outside crisis episodes, cross-party agreement has weakened over the last decade.
+* **Persistent downward drift in overall cohesion.** 📉 The "Average" line steadily slides from above-mid-range toward the lower half of the scale, indicating that outside of crisis episodes, cross-party agreement has weakened over the last decade.

 * **Legal Affairs leads volatility.** 👨🏻‍⚖️
   Of all ten areas the legal-affairs curve shows the greatest amplitude.
 It spikes to the top of the chart during emergency votes then falls sharply back toward the bottom in following years.
 This pattern with large spontaneous swings marks it as the most momentarily consensual but least stable area.